VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 User-defined conversions is, perhaps, the most complicated aspect of C# conversions.

 To define composition with user-defined operators, C# language has a concept of Standard Conversions.
 Standard Conversions are specially privileged conversions - they can "stack" with user-defined conversion _operators_ to form user-defined _conversions_.
 The reason for the existence of such set of conversions is to widen the applicability of user-defined conversions to more cases than covered by the operator.
-The reason for the set to be small, an in particular to not include user-defined conversions, is to limit the number of combinations that can result in a conversion.
+The reason for the set to be small, and in particular to not include user-defined conversions, is to limit the number of combinations that can result in a conversion.

 For example if there is a user-defined conversion operator from type `C1` to `byte`, then an instance of type `C1` is also convertible to `short`.
 Since there is a standard conversion from `byte` to `short`, compiler can stitch one user-defined operator and one standard conversion into a user defined conversion from `C1` to `short`: